 If you’re hosting a party for smaller children, this idea would be a perfect fit.
 You create snowmen from paper cups.

-Once the cups are stacked, you use a piece of clay which looks like a snowball and see how many cups you can knock down with a single toss.
+Once the cups are stacked, you use a piece of clay that looks like a snowball and see how many cups you can knock down with a single toss.

 18. The Christmas Game

 This game is similar to what I call Secret Santa.
-Basically, you open gifts in order by drawing a number, and people can steal your gift up to three times.
+You open gifts in order by drawing a number, and people can steal your gift up to three times.